-For many guys, leg day is the gym day they look forward to the least – and, as a result, the one they are most likely to skip!
+For many people, leg day is the gym day they look forward to the least – and, as a result, the one they are most likely to skip!

 But you know what happens if you frequently neglect to train your legs?

-Well, you will have tiny, underdeveloped stick legs that are forced to hold up a disproportionally large upper body.
+Well, you will have tiny, underdeveloped stick legs that are forced to hold up a disproportionately large upper body.

 Not a good look, if you ask me…